kleinsimon/LV-Tiff/README.md

 # LV Tiff
  A native TIFF reader and writer for LabVIEW.

+# Installation
+Download the .vip file from the latest release under [Releases](https://github.com/kleinsimon/LV-Tiff/releases).
+Install it using VIPM.

 # Features
 - Raw Data 2xN
   - 1 / 8 / 16 / 32 / 64 bit signed and unsigned integer